malmgrenola/square-circles/README.md

 Full S3 documentation is available on [aws documentation website](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html)

-After aws new user registration the following steps is needed at a glance.
+After AWS new user registration the following steps are needed at a glance.

 1. create a new bucket and allow public access
 2. activate static hosting on bucket
 3. add a cors configuration that allows GET from any origin
-4. Add a bucket policy that allows getObject on service S3 (remeber to add `/*` to the resource key for access to all objects within the bucket)
+4. Add a bucket policy that allows getObject on service S3 (remember to add `/*` to the resource key for access to all objects within the bucket)
 5. Set list objects allow for anyone.
 6. Add group and user for the access from the project
-7. add S3 full access to group and add bucket arn resource. (remember to add a list of resources where one resource list item is the bucket and the other item is all objects within the bucket)
+7. add S3 full access to the group and add bucket arn resource. (remember to add a list of resources where one resource list item is the bucket and the other item is all objects within the bucket)
 8. download .csv file with user details and apply them to your .env file

 #### cors configuration Example